Light and Fluffy Shredded Pancake – Kaiserschmarrn

 Kaiserschmarrn Shredded Pancake recipe

-Kaiserschmarrn is my all-time favorite.
-Also known as emperor’s mess, it is a fluffy and light, giant pancake, which is torn into bite-size pieces after baking.
+Kaiserschmarrn is probably my personal all-time favorite.
+Also known as emperor’s mess, it is a fluffy and light, giant pancake, which is torn into bite-size pieces after baking and served with powdered sugar.

 The name is composed of the words Kaiser (emperor) and Schmarrn, which refers to a shredded dish in Austria.
 But be careful: Schmarrn is also a colloquialism to nonsense.